 In the last couple of years, #RegTech is on the rise.
 Whereas most #FinTech companies, founded after the financial crisis of 2008, were somehow in competition with the banks, RegTech switched towards a full collaboration with the banking sector.
-Providing a helping “technology” hand for solving predominately regulatory related challenges.
+Providing a helping “technology” hand for solving predominately regulatory-related challenges.
 It takes 2 to tango, but I’m wondering doesn’t it take 3 to execute the perfect dance?
 What’s the role of the supervisor?
 And how do I see this evolving over time?
 What is #SupTech?
 Let’s discover together!

-- In Europe, the European Central Bank (ECB) installed several new institutions such as the European Stability Mechanism (ESM) to provide assistance to euro area countries with severe financial issues and the European System of Financial Supervision including European Banking Authority (EBA) which provides harmonized prudential rules for financial institutions in the EU, to name a few.
+- In Europe, the European Central Bank (ECB) installed several new institutions such as the European Stability Mechanism (ESM) to provide assistance to euro area countries with severe financial issues and the European System of Financial Supervision including the European Banking Authority (EBA) which provides harmonized prudential rules for financial institutions in the EU, to name a few.

 - establishing a common approach to day-to-day supervision

 - taking harmonized supervisory actions and corrective measures